davidag/dotfiles/README.md

 My dotfiles
 ===========

-These are the dotfiles I used, along with a script to automatically install them.
+These are the dotfiles I currently use, along with some scripts to automatically install them.